vecin2/em_automation/README.md

 	- Change the environment, container and machines names to point to your local environment.
 	- Change the `db.release.version`  property to point to your current AD release version.
 - Drop the executable file within your `bin` folder of your current EM project (next to your ccadmin)
 -  Run `sqltask test-sql` from the command line.
-You should see a bunch of test running and yu are ready to go!
+You should see a bunch of test running and you are ready to go!

+Note, you might get some failures when running the tests depending on the current version of the EM product you are running.
+This still show the tool is running fine and that you might have to make adjustments if you need to use those templates.

 drop it anywhere within your EM project.